Best place to find information and services that your council provides...

 If an application is received from someone who has a history of anti social behaviour, for example, then they may be ‘excluded’ from joining ‘Under-One-Roof’ and bidding for properties.
 Applicants who are excluded will be sent a letter detailing the reasons for this decision and have the right to ask for a review of this decision.

 Applicants wishing to ask for a review must do so within 21 days of receiving the letter.
-The Council will then review the reasons for exclusion and decide if the decision taken is correct.
+We will then review the reasons for exclusion and decide if the decision taken is correct.

 There are a number of organisations that provide Sheltered Accommodation or Extra Care Housing in St Helens.
 Sheltered Housing generally has a call system or community alarm.
 This means that in an emergency, you can get help from either the Scheme Manager (if your accommodation has this service) or through an emergency contact service at other times.